Policies

 At least one student from the 15-member competition team must be present to impound a device.
 They can be assisted by other team members, alternates, parents, coaches, etc.

-Will students and parents have access to the Flight venue?
+Will students and parents have access to the Helicopter venue?